sw-samuraj/gradle-fortify-plugin/README.md

 ### Config options ###

-There must be mandatory part `fortify` in the `build.gradle` file which defines a parameter `fortifyBuildID`.
+There must be a `fortify` part in the `build.gradle` file which defines a mandatory parameter `fortifyBuildID`.

 ```groovy
 fortify {